-In 2019, the section developed draft Aviation Security Service Provider Licensing Regulations, to be incorporated with Civil Aviation Aeronautical Service Provider Licensing Regulations and it was in the process of being enacted.
+In the year of 2019, the section developed draft Aviation Security Service Provider Licensing Regulations, to be incorporated with Civil Aviation Aeronautical Service Provider Licensing Regulations and it was in the process of enacting.

-The 3rd edition of the NCASP was developed with insertion of new SARPs of the 16th Amendment of ICAO Annex 17 by the section and it was reviewed by a committee appointed by the Chairman NCASC/Secretary MOD.
-It was then published with authorisation of the Chairman NCASC/Secretary MOD and approval of the Hon.
-Minister of Transport and Civil Aviation in November 2019 for its effective and efficient implementation.
+The 3rd edition of the NCASP was developed with insertion of new SARPs of the 16th Amendment of ICAO Annex 17 by the section and it was reviewed by a committee appointed by the Chairman NCASC / Secretary MOD.
+Then it was published with authorization of the Chairman NCASC / Secretary MOD and the approval of Hon.
+Minister of Transport and Civil Aviation on November 2019 for its effective and efficient implementation.

-The National Civil Aviation Security

-Contingency Plan was approved by the

-Chairman NCASC/ Secretary MOD in

-November 2019, after having obtained

-views from the three services members

-and the legal section of the MOD.
+The National Civil Aviation Security Contingency Plan was approved by the Chairman NCASC / Secretary MOD on November 2019, after having obtained concerns from the three services members and the legal section of the MOD.

-Further annual reviews of the following National Level Aviation Security benchmark documents were done and areas that need to be amended were identified and such documents were scheduled to be updated and published in 2020.
+Further annual reviews of following National Level Aviation Security benchmark documents were done and areas need be amended was identified and scheduled to update such documents and publish in year 2020.

-- National Civil Aviation Security Quality Control Programme (NCASOCP) - National Civil Aviation Security Training Programme (NCASTP) - National Civil Aviation Security Screener Certification Programme (NCASSCP)
+- National Civil Aviation Security Quality Control Programme (NCASQCP) - National Civil Aviation Security Training Programme (NCASTP) - National Civil Aviation Security Screener Certification Programme(NCASSCP)